Articles of Enquiry

 Before you start

 Before you start filling in the survey, we strongly suggest that you look at the Articles of Enquiry questions, linked here, and discuss them with the relevant people such as your Safeguarding Officer or those who lead the children’s and youth work in your church and, of course, your vicar.
 That way the survey will be easier to complete.
+Please do try to complete the document as fully as possible.

 This year, following comments in 2018, we are offering the opportunity for you to answer the questions either as an individual parish or as a benefice.
 If you choose to answer as a benefice (i.e. group of parishes) then please do liaise with others in the group and submit just one response on behalf of the whole benefice.